Reconstruction Alignment Improves Unified Multimodal Models: Introduction

 However, UMMs face a fundamental limitation: conventional training relies on image–text pairs, where text captions provide supervision.
 Even captions spanning hundreds of words omit critical visual details such as spatial layout, geometry, or fine-grained attributes (Figure~\ref{fig:motivation}), introducing systematic biases into the learned representations.
 For instance, because captions rarely describe broccoli's color, models tend to overfit to the rule \emph{broccoli $\to$ green}, often collapsing to green outputs when given atypical prompts like ``a \emph{yellow} broccoli'' (Figure~\ref{fig:misaligned}).
 This misalignment motivates us to explore alternative forms of supervision.
 Rather than relying on captions, we leverage embeddings from UMM's visual understanding encoders~\citep{clip,siglip,internvl,zhu2025internvl3}, which can map pixels into a language-aligned semantic space interpretable by themselves.
 Crucially, embeddings from \emph{understanding} encoders (\eg, CLIP, SigLIP) capture semantic structure far more effectively than those from \emph{generation} encoders (\eg, VAE, VQ-GAN).
 These semantic embeddings provide dense, semantically grounded supervision without paired captions, raising a central question: \emph{Can we improve the generation capabilities of UMMs by training them with semantic embeddings as maximally informative ``text prompts''?}

 Building on these insights, we propose \ours, a resource-efficient post-training strategy.
 The core idea is simple: condition UMMs on their own visual understanding encoder embeddings—dense ``visual prompts'' that encode layout, color, and attributes beyond what captions capture—and train them to reconstruct the image.
 This semantic reconstruction provides richer supervision without additional labels.
 Despite its simplicity, \ours yields substantial improvements.
 With only \emph{27 A100 GPU hours}, a 1.5B-parameter UMM post-trained with \ours surpasses significantly larger open-source models, achieving state-of-the-art results on GenEval (0.86) and DPGBench (87.21).
 Importantly, these gains are obtained \textit{\textbf{without any GPT-4o-Image distillation data or reinforcement learning}}~\citep{openai2024introducing4o,chen2025blip3,chen2025sharegpt}, in contrast to prior work.
 Moreover, when post-trained with GPT-4o-Image data, \ours further improves to GenEval (0.90) and DPGBench (88.15). \ours also boosts image editing quality, raising ImgEdit from 3.38 to 3.75 and GEdit from 6.94 to 7.27.
-Moreover, \ours applies broadly across UMM families, including Show-o~\citep{showo} (AR), Harmon~\citep{wu2025harmon} (AR+MAR), OpenUni~\citep{openuni} (AR+Diffusion), and BAGEL~\citep{bagel} (AR+Diffusion), highlighting its generality.
+Moreover, \ours applies broadly across UMM families with different generation mechanisms, including Show-o~\citep{showo} {(Discrete)}, Harmon~\citep{wu2025harmon} {(MAR)}, OpenUni~\citep{openuni} {(Continuous)}, and BAGEL~\citep{bagel} {(Continuous)}, highlighting its generality.

 The key contributions can be summarized as follows:

 \begin{itemize}[leftmargin=12pt, noitemsep, topsep=0pt] \item \textbf{Method:} We introduce \ours, a semantic reconstruction–based post-training method that uses semantic visual embeddings as ``dense prompts'', providing rich supervision without captions.